subhash0299/WeatherApp/README.md

 ### 3️⃣ Get an OpenWeatherMap API Key
 1. Sign up at OpenWeatherMap, it's free i think.
 I got API key for free.
 2. Get your **API Key** from the dashboard.
-3. Replace `API_KEY` in the script with your actual key.
+3. Replace `YOUR-API-KEY` in the script with your actual key.

 ### 4️⃣ Run the App - paste this code in Command prompt
 ```sh